pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Show Turn Points

 Draws a circle around all of the turns that are in a route.
-The circle corresponds to [Turn Alert Distance (m)](#turn-alerts-distance-m).
+The circle corresponds to [Turn Alert Time (s)](#turn-alert-time-s).

 ### Show Turn Point Text Under Index